samwell-ho/openpgp-ca/src/restd/README.md

 ## Marking a certificate as "deactivated"

-When a user leaves the organization (such as FSFE), this has subtle implications for their OpenPGP certificate:
+When a user leaves the organization (such as EXAMPLE.ORG), this has subtle implications for their OpenPGP certificate:

 First of all, it probably doesn't mean that the key should be revoked: